Vote: Kelowna’s new lean, mean, snow-blowing machine needs a name - Lake Country CalendarLake Country Calendar

 The winner will get a deluxe snowblower experience, including a photo shoot and demonstration with the snowblower along with a Snow Angels prize pack.

-Any Kelowna resident can enter, and the city is would like to hear from the city’s youngest residents in particular.
+Any Kelowna resident can enter, however, the city would particularly like to hear from the municipality’s younger residents for name ideas.

 Name submissions can be made on the City of Kelowna website.